tinydinosaurs/the-zebra-nyc-guide/readme.md

 * Trello to track progress
 * Git to version
 * GitHub to store project remotely
-* Surge for a live version
+* Surge for a live version of the project